radish-es/opensourcelaw/content/courses/Property/readings/week1.md

 {{< flipcard front="Which judge argues the common law should be responsive to social demands?" >}}# Laskin, CJ{{< /flipcard >}}

-[^macdonald2021]: An excellent resource for thinking about and creating land acknowledgements is Chapter 3.5 in [Linda Macdonald, Building Relationships with Business Communication (Dalhousie Libraries Digital Editions Open Education Project](https://caul-cbua.pressbooks.pub/businesscommunication/chapter/indigenous-land-acknowledgments/)
+[^macdonald2021]: The "Land Acknowledgement" included in this week's readings is adapted from an excellent resource for thinking about and creating land acknowledgements: [Linda Macdonald, Building Relationships with Business Communication (Dalhousie Libraries Digital Editions Open Education Project, Chapter 3.5](https://caul-cbua.pressbooks.pub/businesscommunication/chapter/indigenous-land-acknowledgments/)